leolimasa/nova/README.md

 # nova
 Easy to write, easy to read, hard to break, and runs everywhere.

-Loose thread: the bool test for expression is failing.
-Fix it.
+Loose thread: started to write the block compiler.
+Will need to infer the types.

 ## Language Canary